About This Whole Black Twitter Thing…

 Last night after seeing Don Lemon’s CNN feature on Black Twitter, a white lady tweeted “What is the difference between #BlackTwitter and #WhiteTwitter?”
 The responses she got included things like ass eating, chicken, basketball and paternity disputes.

-And I bet we’d get mad if they were quoted in an article.
-People did WAY too damb much!
-But we are more than the parts that make up our sum so there is space for some of that, I guess.
-But aren’t we part of the problem then?
+We are more than the parts that make up our sum so there is space for some of that, I guess.

 Again, I repeat.
 WE ARE MORE THAN TRENDING TOPICS.
 And this #BlackTwitter trend feels like what happens when people start laughing AT you instead of with you.
 Remember when Dave Chappelle felt like his show went past the point he wanted it to?
 That’s how I feel about this whole thing.